Harika-SVL/Git/notes.md

 ![Alt text](shots/28.JPG)

-* Here the head and master both pointing to the same commit(latest commit)
+* Here the head and master both pointing to the same commit (latest commit)
-* Now we create a branch R-1(First release) where the head points to the branch
+* Now we create a branch `R-1` (First release) where the head points to the branch

 ![Alt text](shots/29.JPG)

-* Here after moving into the branch using checkout command , now both he master and the head points to the branch
+* Here after moving into the branch using `git checkout` command , now both the master and head points to the same branch

 ![Alt text](shots/30.JPG)